 The queer community, in particular, has rallied around him.
 However, anyone who has felt oppressed by the expectations of society will resonate with his message.

 In short: You can either be ordinary.
 Or you can be extraordinary.
 You can’t be both.
 If you learn nothing else from Todrick, choose to be extraordinary.

-Lesson 5 from Todrick Hall: Get Ahead During The Time Others Waste
+Lesson 5: Get Ahead During The Time Others Waste

 In Netflix’s Behind the Curtain, Todrick frequently works 16-hour days.
 Several times he is shown collapsing in exhaustion.
 He is also shown drifting off during a late night strategy session with his team.

 Nonetheless, each day he would get some rest, then wake up the next day and do it all over again.